hoangduytran/blender-manual/manual/editors/clip/sidebar.rst

    :None: Do not use any timecode.
    :Record Run: Use images in the order they are recorded.
-   :Free Run: Use global timestamp written by recording device.
+   :Free Run: Use the global timestamp written by the recording device.
    :Free Run (Rec Date):
-      Interpolate a global timestamp using the record date and time written by recording device.
+      Interpolate a global timestamp using the record date and time written by the recording device.
    :Record Run No Gaps:
       Similar to *Record Run*, but ignores the timecode given in the file header, changes in frame rate, or frame dropouts.